I wish I had a dollar for each patient I’ve spared from an unneeded MRI, CT scan, X-ray, or other diagnostic test.

 But the third diagnostic method is the most important — a trial of therapy.
 With this diagnostic tool, you start a reasonable plan of action and then closely monitor the results you get, modifying along the way as needed.

-If you have a treatment method with a very (very) low risk of negative effects (and chiropractic manual therapy, one of the safest treatments around, is in this category) the best diagnostic test is often a trial of therapy.
+If you have a treatment method with a very (very) low risk of negative effects (such as chiropractic, one of the safest treatments around) the best diagnostic test is often a trial of therapy.

 That’s because you get double the bang for your buck.
 While you’re determining whether or not a particular treatment approach can help you get better, you’re actually – tada! – getting better.